arangodb/docs/site/content/http/documents/document-working-with-documents.md

     post:
       description: |2+
-        Creates new documents from the documents given in the body, unless there is already a document with the *_key* given.
-If no *_key* is given, a new unique *_key* is generated automatically.
+        Creates new documents from the documents given in the body, unless there is already a document with the `_key` given.
+If no `_key` is given, a new unique `_key` is generated automatically.
-        The result body will contain a JSON array of the same length as the input array, and each entry contains the result of the operation for the corresponding input.
-In case of an error the entry is a document with attributes *error* set to *true* and errorCode set to the error code that has happened.
+        The result body contains a JSON array of the same length as the input array, and each entry contains the result of the operation for the corresponding input.
+In case of an error the entry is a document with attributes `error` set to `true` and errorCode set to the error code that has happened.
-        Possibly given *_id* and *_rev* attributes in the body are always ignored, the URL part or the query parameter collection respectively counts.
+        Possibly given `_id` and `_rev` attributes in the body are always ignored, the URL part or the query parameter collection respectively counts.
-        If *silent* is not set to *true*, the body of the response contains an array of JSON objects with the following attributes:
+        If `silent` is not set to `true`, the body of the response contains an array of JSON objects with the following attributes:
-          - *_id* contains the document identifier of the newly created document
+          - `_id` contains the document identifier of the newly created document
-          - *_key* contains the document key
+          - `_key` contains the document key
-          - *_rev* contains the document revision
+          - `_rev` contains the document revision
-        If the collection parameter *waitForSync* is *false*, then the call returns as soon as the documents have been accepted.
-It will not wait until the documents have been synced to disk.
+        If the collection parameter `waitForSync` is `false`, then the call returns as soon as the documents have been accepted.
+It does not wait until the documents have been synced to disk.
-        Optionally, the query parameter *waitForSync* can be used to force synchronization of the document creation operation to disk even in case that the *waitForSync* flag had been disabled for the entire collection.
-Thus, the *waitForSync* query parameter can be used to force synchronization of just this specific operations.
-To use this, set the *waitForSync* parameter to *true*.
-If the *waitForSync* parameter is not specified or set to *false*, then the collection's default *waitForSync* behavior is applied.
-The *waitForSync* query parameter cannot be used to disable synchronization for collections that have a default *waitForSync* value of *true*.
+        Optionally, the query parameter `waitForSync` can be used to force synchronization of the document creation operation to disk even in case that the `waitForSync` flag had been disabled for the entire collection.
+Thus, the `waitForSync` query parameter can be used to force synchronization of just this specific operations.
+To use this, set the `waitForSync` parameter to `true`.
+If the `waitForSync` parameter is not specified or set to `false`, then the collection's default `waitForSync` behavior is applied.
+The `waitForSync` query parameter cannot be used to disable synchronization for collections that have a default `waitForSync` value of `true`.
-        If the query parameter *returnNew* is *true*, then, for each generated document, the complete new document is returned under the *new* attribute in the result.
+        If the query parameter `returnNew` is `true`, then, for each generated document, the complete new document is returned under the `new` attribute in the result.
-        Should an error have occurred with some of the documents the additional HTTP header *X-Arango-Error-Codes* is set, which contains a map of the error codes that occurred together with their multiplicities, as in: *1205:10,1210:17* which means that in 10 cases the error 1205 "illegal document handle" and in 17 cases the error 1210 "unique constraint violated" has happened.
+        Should an error have occurred with some of the documents the additional HTTP header `X-Arango-Error-Codes` is set, which contains a map of the error codes that occurred together with their multiplicities, as in: `1205:10,1210:17` which means that in 10 cases the error 1205 "illegal document handle" and in 17 cases the error 1210 "unique constraint violated" has happened.
       operationId: insertDocuments